[Last updated May 2021]

 In September 2020 it was estimated that researchers were testing 40 different coronavirus vaccines in clinical trials on humans, and at least 92 preclinical vaccines were under active investigation in laboratory experiments.
 In December 2020 the UK and USA regulatory authorities approved the use of the Pfizer/BioNTech vaccine and mass immunisation campaigns commenced.
+Since then a number of vaccines have been officially approved and hundreds of millions of people have received a coronavirus vaccine.

-From a Christian perspective, perhaps we should first pause here and give thanks that God has given us, here and now in the 21st Century, the scientific knowledge, the human expertise and motivation and the financial resources to undertake this massive scientific enterprise for the good of humankind.
+From a Christian perspective, perhaps we should first pause here and give thanks that God has given us, here and now in the 21st century, the scientific knowledge, the human expertise and motivation and the financial resources to undertake this massive scientific enterprise for the good of humankind.
 There’s little doubt that the entire field of vaccine development has been transformed for good because of the Covid-19 pandemic.

 How are vaccines being developed?